bcwdev/theme-saga/README.md

 - Search for `Saga`
 - Click Install button
 - Open the Command Palette with Ctrl+Shift+P or ⇧⌘P
-- Select Preferences > Color Theme > choose `Saga` from the list and enjoy!
+- Select Preferences > Color Theme > choose `Saga - Nordic` or `Saga - Oceania` from the list and enjoy!

 ---